-The Master of Arts in Teaching, English (5-12) is a competency-based degree program that prepares students at the graduate level for licensure to teach English in grades 5-12, through the development of pedagogical skills in English curriculum development, design, and evaluation.
+The Master of Arts in Teaching, English Education (Secondary) is a competency-based degree program that prepares students at the graduate level for licensure to teach English in a secondary setting, through the development of pedagogical skills in English curriculum development, design, and evaluation.
 All work in this degree program is completed online with the exception of the Demonstration Teaching and in-classroom field experience components, which prepares teacher candidates for the classroom.
 Candidates develop and refine their teaching skills through a series of sequential experiences beginning with; video-based observations of classroom instruction.
 Observations prepare candidates for an authentic, collaborative preclinical teaching experiences in K-12 settings.
 Clinical experiences culminate with supervised demonstration teaching in a real classroom.
-Students enter this program with an English major or equivalent and build on the existing knowledge base of English through the Foundations of Teaching, Teacher Education Diversity, Instructional Planning and Presentation, English Pedagogy (Grades 5-12), video-based classroom observation, Preclinical Experiences, Demonstration Teaching and Research Fundamentals.
+Students enter this program with an English major or equivalent and build on the existing knowledge base of English through the Foundations of Teaching, Teacher Education Diversity, Instructional Planning and Presentation, English Pedagogy, video-based classroom observation, Preclinical Experiences, Demonstration Teaching and Research Fundamentals.

 Foundations of Teaching